DrHuangCom/electrochemist/README.md

 # electrochemist
-Electrochemistry software http://='electrochemist.com'>Electrochemist.com </a> (former Polar and Polarograph) is virtual electrochemist who can analyze and simulate electrochemical experiments.
+Electrochemistry software <a href='http://electrochemist.com'>Electrochemist.com </a> (former Polar and Polarograph) is virtual electrochemist who can analyze and simulate electrochemical experiments.

 <ul>
 <li>It  <b>simulates</b>